Cmdliner/Gamma/README.md

 - Uniqueness of referral token should be implemented in the controller as business logic [X]

 ## REMEMBER
+- Upload can only error due to client-side errors; upload middleware is very stable
 - Implement https
 - Create referrals in user model
 - Create referral token by default on user model so it would be unique and will never be null.
 - Cannot accept multiple bids on same product item
-- Image upload bug is caused by improper disk storage configuration
 - change min limit for images in products validation for all from 1 to 10
 - change ref to uppercase collection name when trying to ref sub_docs in a new model